 Blu Jaz Café

 If you’re jazz junkies, you need to know about Blu Jaz, one of Singapore’s live music gems.
-Located in the vibrant Haji Lane, Blu Jaz spices things up with find hip-hop and bass acts setting this spot ablaze.
-But more frequently, to the delight of jazz connoisseurs, the ground floor hosts free-flowing jazz bands that are open to improv, churning out choons as smooth as audial butter.
+Located in the vibrant Haji Lane, Blu Jaz spices things up with find hip-hop and bass acts setting this spot ablaze, but more frequently, the ground floor hosts free-flowing jazz bands that are open to improv, churning out tunes as smooth as butter.

 For the chi chi couple